Hashicy/ezy-tax/README.md

 Hi!
 This is my capstone project!
+This is a tax litigation service